StakerDAO/blend/docs/specification.md

 The second one changes the set of the Multisig owners and/or the required threshold.

 ## Token locks and unlocks
-Every holder of BLEND tokens can lock his funds to participate in a tender offer.
+Every holder of BLND tokens can lock his funds to participate in a tender offer.
 To lock the funds, the token holder must first register a new special **tender address** via the provided user interface.
 From the contracts' perspective, such tender address registration is implemented via a call to `registry.registerTenderAddress(tenderAddress)` from a pre-approved **registry backend**.